Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

 We want to show that for any continuous function $F$ from $X'=G'/\G'$ ($G'$ is connected, simply connected and $\G'$ is a uniform subgroup), the averages converge to the integral $\int _{X'}F \ dm_{X'}$.
 Since Lipschitz functions are dense in the space $C(X')$, we may assume that $F$ is Lipschitz continuous.
 In addition, we may assume after rescaling that $\norm{F}_{\text{Lip}(X')}\leq 1$.
+Now, our claim follows immediately from Lemma \ref{Lemma before step 2}. \end{proof}